x-o-y/backup-vaultwarden/README.md

 > [!Warning]
 > - The destination vault will be purged before import!

+## Use Cases
+1. In case if your bitwarden/vaultwarden account data cannot be accessed or deleted by mistake, you can restore with the encrypted backups in GitHub – keep the encrypt key in another safe place.
+2. Also, if you have two bitwarden/vaultden accounts, you can use this to sync from the source to the destination.

 ## Export Encrypted JSON from vaultwarden/bitwarden to Github repo 📤